Sydney-Kelly/Search-For-Movie-Plots/README.md

 ## Setup
 ### Dataset
-use the following code to load the dataset.
+Use the following code to load the dataset.
 NOTE: the datasets library is accessible through Hugging Face datasets.

 from datasets import load_dataset
 ds = load_dataset("Coder-Dragon/wikipedia-movies", split='train[:1000]')